 Be sure to address each category in this section.
-The number of points assigned to each section is indicated below.
 The entire project narrative contains eight (8) sections and EACH SECTION cannot exceed one (1) typed-page in length.

-You are encouraged to complete each section in Microsoft Word or another word processing program prior to imputing the narrative into IGS Connect.
-This will allow you the opportunity utilize tools available through Word such as spell check and to format the proposal as you choose.
+You are encouraged to complete each section in Microsoft Word or another word processing program prior to putting the narrative into IGS Connect.
+This will allow you the opportunity to utilize tools available through Word (such as spell check) and to format the proposal as you choose.
 Once you are ready to enter the narrative into IGS Connect, there is no need to retype the information.
-The Narrative can be simply copied from Word and pasted into IGS Connect and still maintain any formatting completed in Word.
+The Narrative can simply be copied from Word and pasted into IGS Connect and still maintain any formatting completed in Word.
 Please make sure that you copy and paste each section into its corresponding text box in IGS Connect.
 Select the "Save" button after each section is completed.